asad-khilji/Portfolio/README.md

-User Story
+#Portfolio

-As an employer
+##Purpose

-I want to view a potential employee's deployed portfolio of work samples So that I can review samples of their work and assess whether they're a good candidate for an open position
+A website built to view a potenital employee's deloplyed portfolio of work samples So that a potential employer can review samples of their work and assess whether they are a good candidate for an open position

 Acceptance Criteria